-Ovulation predictor kits are the most accurate way of tracking your ovulation, but it is possible to receive a range of positives across a 2-3 day period.
+Ovulation predictor kits are the easiest way of tracking your ovulation, but it is possible to receive a range of positives across a 2-3 day period.
 In that case, you will want to use the day that your ovulation kit displays the strongest positive as 0 DPO.

-There are many ovulation predictor tests (OPKs) on the market, such as the Clearview Advanced Digital Ovulation Kit or the [email protected] Ovulation Test Strips.
-You may want to consider trying different types of tests if you are regularly getting an inconsistent test result, or you might want to try coupling the test kit with tracking your BBT to determine the exact day of ovulation.
+You may want to consider trying different types of tests if you are regularly getting inconsistent test results, or you might want to try coupling the test kit with tracking your BBT to determine the exact day of ovulation.

 Tracking DPO through BBT (basal body temperature)